OSHChip/oshchip.github.io/products/Is_OSHChip_right_for_me.md

 other companies.
 The biggest challenge for hobbyists though, is that the nRF51822 is only available in QFN and BGA packages, which means a hobbyist would need to design and manufacture a PCB before they could use the nRF51822.
-And even after creating the PCB, there is the quite significant challenge of soldering a fine pitch QFN device, or the even harder fine pitch BGA.
+Even after creating the PCB, there is the quite significant challenge of soldering a fine pitch QFN device, or the even harder fine pitch BGA.
 While there are multiple manufacturers of modules that include this part, all the modules are surface mount, so